Skip to main content

 5. Keep and maintain a record of the operations included in this special regime.

-This record will be available to both the Member State of identification and the Member State of consumption and must be kept for a period of ten years.
+This register shall be available to both the Member State of identification and the Member State of consumption and must be kept for a period of ten years.

-6. Issue and deliver invoice for all operations included in this regime.
+6. Issue and deliver invoices for all operations included in this regime.

 5. Rectification of self-assessments

-Any subsequent modification of the figures contained in the self-assessments presented will be made in the self-assessment corresponding to a subsequent period presented within a maximum period of three years from the date on which the initial self-assessment that is intended to be modified should have been submitted.
+Any subsequent modification of the figures contained in the self-assessments submitted will be made in the self-assessment corresponding to a subsequent period submitted within a maximum period of three years from the date on which the initial self-assessment to be modified should have been submitted.

 In the event that Spain is the member state of identification, the businessmen or professionals covered by this special regime, who do not carry out operations other than those covered by said regime that require them to present self-assessment of VAT by the general regime: